 “We file taxes jointly because we both work,” she said.
 “I’m trying to do this right.
 I’m trying to do this legally.”

-In fact, Alejandra said she filed 2019 taxes in February and already paid the amount owed on both the federal and state levels.
+In fact, Alejandra said she did her 2019 tax filings in February and already paid the amount owed on both the federal and state levels.
 If she had waited to file by July 15 under this year’s extension, lawyers say she could have filed as Married Filing Separately and gotten the check.
-According to a report released by the National Immigration Law Center, filing separately may render a person ineligible for Affordable Care Act subsidies that may be larger than the Recovery Rebate.
+According to a report released by the National Immigration Law Center, separate tax filings may render a person ineligible for Affordable Care Act subsidies that may be larger than the Recovery Rebate.
 The organization urges taxpayers to consult professional tax preparers about the best options for their unique household situation.

 In Alejandra’s case, a U.S. citizen born in this country will be denied her stimulus check.
 Of course, her husband falls into the same category of roughly 4.3 million immigrants who do not have a Social Security number but file taxes using a taxpayer identification number, or ITIN.
 The Institute on Taxation and Economic Policy estimates that half pay taxes; none qualify for the $1,200 stimulus check.